Australia heatwave raises bushfire threat as Melbourne braces for hottest day in 17 years

 Organisers of the Australian Open tennis Grand Slam in Melbourne said matches on the outside courts and roof closures would follow its extreme heat condition protocols.
 Wheelchair matches have been postponed to Wednesday.

 In inland towns, the temperature is expected to reach the high-40s.
-The town of Ouyen, with a population of just over 1,000 and 440km northwest of Melbourne, is likely to touch 49 degrees Celsius, the weather bureau said.
+The town of Ouyen, with a population of just over 1,000 and 440km northwest of Melbourne, is likely to touch 49°C, the weather bureau said.

 Local butcher Nathan Grayling told ABC Radio that he would try to keep his business as dark and cool as possible, with most residents expected to stay indoors.